TianaiLiu/TianaiLiu/README.md

 Hey there this is Tianai!!
 Enthusiastic about learning everything XD
 Idea implementation loading bar: (some/too many)
-Love math, robotics, photography, psychology and trying out UI ~
+Love math, robotics, photography, psychology and trying out front end stuff~
 ======= Currently under construction as I'm trying to figure out GitHub ;)=======

 <!---